GoogleCloudPlatform/python-docs-samples/run/events-pubsub/README.md

 # Events for Cloud Run – Pub/Sub tutorial

-This sample shows how to create a service that processes Pub/Sub messages.
+This sample shows how to create a service that processes Authenticated Pub/Sub messages.

-For more details on how to work with this sample read the [Google Cloud Run Node.js Samples README](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/master/run).

 ## Setup